bshashikadze/pepquantify/README.md

 ### read the data

-conditions file will be generated which you should modify according to experimental conditions for more information please read the function description by ?read_mqdda
+conditions file will be generated which you should modify according to experimental conditions.
+For more information please refer to the function description (type ?read_mqdda in the R console)

 <details>
 <summary>Arguments</summary>